DarkStarSword/3d-fixes/README.md

 sections to interpret a constant buffer as floating point values and show them live while in game.
 This is done entirely on the GPU and uses a geometry shader to generate the text.

+### get_unity_version.sh ###
+Gets the Unity version of a given executable, or searches for Unity executables within a directory.
+Pass it SteamApps/common/\* to find every Unity game in your collection.